 The survey was administered as a web-based experiment using a modified version of the Experigen software (Becker 2013).
 It consisted of four different sections including instructions, an example, the main experiment, and a post-survey questionnaire.
-The written instructions briefly explained what a blend is, and said that the participants will be asked to match blends with definitions.
+The written instructions briefly explained what a blend is, and said that the participants will be asked to match blends with definitions (see Appendices A, B).
 The response interface was then demonstrated using a practice example.
 For participants in segmental experiments, the practice example was like a trial of the main experiment, using an extra (tenth) blend pair and with explanatory text on the page.
-For those in the stress experiments, the practice example familiarized them with the use of stress marks by asking them to match object and object with definitions of the noun and the verb.
+For those in the stress experiments, the practice example familiarized them with the use of stress marks by asking them to match óbject and object with definitions of the noun and the verb.
 The main experiment then followed.
-On each trial, participants were shown two blend candidates above two definitions (see Figure 9).
-In the stress experiments, audio controls below the candidates could be clicked on to play audio of each candidate.
-Participants indicated their choice by dragging either of the blends into the blank in one of the definitions (this automatically put the other blend into the other blank).
-A radio-button scale then appeared below the definitions, and participants rated the difficulty of the trial on a five-point scale from "very easy" to "very hard", after which the next trial started.1 For each source-word pair, there were two ways to order the two blend candidates and two ways to order the two definitions.
+On each trial, participants were shown two blend candidates above two definitions (see Figure 1).
+In the stress experiments, audio controls below the candidates could be clicked on to play audio of each candidate.3 Participants indicated their choice by dragging either of the blends into the blank in one of the definitions (this automatically put the other blend into the other blank).
+Once made, this choice could be revised until the participant was satisfied with the matching.
+Below the definitions was a five-point radio-button scale, with which participants rated the difficulty of the trial from 'very easy' to 'very hard'.4

+After both the blend-matching question and the difficulty-scale question had been answered, the participant was able to click through to the next trial.
+For each source-word pair, there were two ways to order the two blend candidates and two ways to order the two definitions.
 Four versions of the experiment were used to counterbalance both orders across participants.
-The order of the trials was randomized individually for each participant.
-Lastly, in the debriefing questionnaire, participants were asked what, if any, strategy they employed and whether any of the blend pairs were particularly difficult.
-They were also asked for demographic information such as their handedness, gender, level of education and native language.
+The sequence of the trials was randomized individually for each participant.
+Lastly, in the debriefing questionnaire (see Appendix C), participants were asked what, if any, strategy they employed and whether any of the blend pairs were particularly difficult.
+They were also asked for demographic information such as their handedness, gender, level of education, and native language.